eresearchqut/ontvisc/README.md

 - the total number of matches to viral species
 - the total number of matches to viral species (filtered)
 - the total number of matches to specific viral accession number
-- the top viral match per species based on query length (qlen, followed by evalue
 - the top viral match per species based on evalue, followed by qlen
+- the top viral match per species based on query length (qlen), followed by evalue
 - the top viral match per species based on % identity (pident), followed by qlen
 - the top viral match per species based on bitscore, followed by qlen
 ```

 #### Summary
-A summary of the results gets output in the **SampleName__read_classification_report.html**.
+A summary of the results gets output in the **SampleName_read_classification_report.html**.
 If several modes were tested, they can be found in separate tabs (Megablast, Kraken and/or Kaiju)

 ### De novo assembly mode outputs